nhejazi/almost-surely/content/about.md

 title = "Almost Surely: musings on statistics and science"
 +++

-This is a blog dedicated to exploring statistics, science, and their myriad interactions in our modern world, as construed by [Nima Hejazi](http://nimahejazi.org).
-The scope is necessarily broad -- hopefully, ideas from nonparametric statistics, semiparametric theory, high-dimensional probability, machine learning, causal inference, information theory, modern optimization, statistical computing, data science, and applied statistics will all be explored in depth.
-The goal, nearly always, will be to explore the topic at hand with an eye towards the role that statistics ought to play in shaping science and policy in our modern world.
+This blog is dedicated to exploring statistics, science, and their myriad interactions in our modern world, as construed by [Nima Hejazi](http://nimahejazi.org).
+The scope is necessarily broad -- hopefully, ideas from nonparametric statistics, semiparametric theory, high-dimensional probability, machine learning, causal inference, information theory, optimization, statistical computing, data science, applied statistics, and computational biology will be explored, to varying degrees of depth.
+In nearly all cases, the goal of a post will be to explore the topic at hand with an eye towards examining its relationship with statistics, science and policy.

-_At no time and under no circumstances are the ideas expressed here endorsed by my employer or any organization with which I may be affiliated._
+_At no time and under no circumstances are the ideas expressed here necessarily endorsed by any organization with which I may be affiliated, whether an employer, funding agency, or whatever else._

 _Trivialities_: Though it emerged rather whimsically, the name of this blog merits some explanation -- specifically, the term "almost surely", from the